Two-photon-interaction effects in the bad-cavity limit: Introduction

-Collective emission phenomena have so far been analyzed only for dipolar interactions, where light and matter are linearly coupled.
+To the best of our knowledge, collective radiative phenomena have not so far been analyzed for two-photon (2ph) interactions.
 However, it has been recently predicted that using atomic or solid-state systems it is possible to implement nondipolar light-matter couplings, where the linear interaction is inhibited and where quantum emitters and localized bosonic modes interact via the exchange of two excitation quanta.
 In particular, such two-photon couplings can be observed by engineering superconducting atom-resonator systems~\cite{felicetti_two-photon_2018,PhysRevA.98.053859} or by applying analog quantum simulation schemes in trapped-ions~\cite{felicetti_spectral_2015,PhysRevA.97.023624,PhysRevA.99.032303} or ultracold atoms~\cite{Schneeweiss_2018, Dareau_2018}.
-Notice that non-dipolar transitions have already been observed using superconducting artificial atoms~\cite{PhysRevLett.121.060503}, and that quantum-simulation techniques have already been experimentally applied to observe the physics of fundamental dipolar light-matter interaction models in extreme regimes of parameters~\cite{Dareau_2018, PhysRevX.8.021027}.
+Notice that nondipolar transitions have already been observed using superconducting artificial atoms~\cite{PhysRevLett.121.060503}, and that quantum-simulation techniques have already been experimentally applied to observe the physics of fundamental dipolar light-matter interaction models in extreme regimes of parameters~\cite{Dareau_2018, PhysRevX.8.021027}.
 On the dissipative side, two-photon relaxation~\cite{Minganti2016,Malek2019} and pumping~\cite{Minganti2016} have also been theoretically analyzed and experimentally implemented~\cite{Leghtas2015}.
-The fast-growing interest in two-photon couplings is motivated by a rich phenomenology, characterized by counter-intuitive spectral features~\cite{PhysRevA.85.043805,duan2016two,maciejewski2017novel,PhysRevA.99.013809,PhysRevA.99.013815}, high-order quantum optical nonlinearities~\cite{felicetti_two-photon_2018,PhysRevA.98.053859,zou2019multiphoton}, and quantum phase transitions~\cite{garbe_superradiant_2017,PhysRevA.97.053821,PhysRevA.100.033608,garbe2019dissipation,Cui2020}.
+The fast-growing interest in two-photon couplings is motivated by a rich phenomenology, characterized by counter-intuitive spectral features~\cite{PhysRevA.85.043805,duan2016two,maciejewski2017novel,PhysRevA.99.013809,PhysRevA.99.013815,Rico2020}, high-order quantum optical nonlinearities~\cite{felicetti_two-photon_2018,PhysRevA.98.053859,zou2019multiphoton}, and quantum phase transitions~\cite{garbe_superradiant_2017,PhysRevA.97.053821,PhysRevA.100.033608,garbe2019dissipation,Cui2020}.
 In turn, this phenomenology can be exploited in different quantum-information applications~\cite{PhysRevLett.122.123604,casanova2018connecting,PhysRevA.99.023854}.
+We finally stress that the two-photon coupling analyzed here differs from other physical situations for which the term \enquote{two-photon} is used.
+Some examples are: two-photon excitations (see chapter 6.7 of Ref.~\cite{Book_Loudon2000}), two-photon absorption~\cite{Rumi2010Two-Photon}, two-plasmon emission~\cite{Rivera2016Shrinking}, and two-photon emission coming from strong light-matter coupling~\cite{Flick2018Strong}.